davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 this corresponds to model depths of ~45-55 km for the Crystal Knob sample set.
 This depth range is within the spinel stability field and falls near the center of the depths extracted using Ca-in-olivine barometry.
+Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 geothermal gradient is the coolest conductive geotherm that places all samples within the spinel stability field.

 However, the extent to which these surface heat flows are representative of the true integrated geotherm over the entire lithospheric column is unclear.
+Heat flow measurements in the Coast Ranges are anomalously high, and factors such as shear heating, fluid circulation along faults, and rapid surface uplift have been proposed to account for the mismatch [@Erkan2009].
-Extrapolations of the lithosphere-averaged geotherm from surface heat flow estimates likely produce minimum estimates of sample depth.
+Under any of these scenarios, extrapolations of the lithosphere-averaged geotherm from surface heat flow estimates likely produce minimum estimates of sample depth.
-Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 geothermal gradient is the coolest conductive geotherm that places all samples within the spinel stability field.

 ### Discussion